BWindey/c3vm/README.md

 - A bash completion script for this bash script.
 Because the greatest ally for your commandline adventures is good old `<tab><tab>`.

+## For @foxkiana
+I provided a `update_c3vm` script, as requested.
+It's seperate because I'm lazy.
+You can symlink it to `~/.local/bin/`, and maybe alias it or whatever you want.
+Again, it's your computer, go crazy!